swisscom/sample-uaa-javascript-client/README.md

 ### Adapt the config

-Adapt the `manifest.yml` to include the route which you want to assign to your app as well as the URL of the resource server.
+Adapt the `manifest.yml` to include the route which you want to assign, the redirect url and the desired scopes  .
 Note that you will also need to reference this route in the service instance creation step below.

 ```
 ---